Bangladeshi national calendar: Akbar's influence

+Modern revisions and adoption

 In 1966, a committee headed by Muhammad Shahidullah was appointed in Bangladesh to reform the traditional Bengali calendar.
 It proposed the first five months 31 days long, rest 30 days each, with the month of Falgun adjusted to 31 days in every leap year.
 This was officially adopted by Bangladesh in 1987.

+In 2018, the Bangladesh government planned to modify the Bangladeshi calendar again.
+The changes were done to match national days with West.
+As a result of the modification, Kartik started on Thursday (17 October 2019) and the dry season was delayed by a day as the revised calendar went into effect from Wednesday (16 October 2019).

 Months and seasons

 The calendar has 12 months and 6 seasons, which are illustrated in the table below.

-Week
+The bolded dates indicate the 2018 revision of the calendar.

+Weeks and days

 The following illustrates the 7-day Bengali week.
 Bengali weekdays are named after deities of celestial bodies in the Surya Siddhanta, an ancient treatise on Indian astronomy.

-Era and zero year

-The government and newspapers of Bangladesh widely use the term Bangla shal (B.S.).
-For example, the last paragraph in the preamble of the Constitution of Bangladesh reads "In our Constituent Assembly, this eighteenth day of Kartick, 1379 B.S., corresponding to the fourth day of November, 1972 A.D., do hereby adopt, enact and give to ourselves this Constitution."

-The zero year in the Bangladeshi calendar era is 593 CE.

-Festivals

-The following lists major festivals on the Bangladeshi calendar.

-Pohela Boishakh

-The first day of the month of Boishakh ushers the Bengali New Year and is known as Pohela Boishakh.
-The festival is similar to New Year's Day, Nowruz and Songkran.
-The cultural organization Chayanat hosts a notable concert in Ramna Park, starting at dawn on 14 April in Dhaka.
-The Mangal Shobhajatra parades are brought out in many Bangladeshi cities during the festival and is regarded by UNESCO as an intangible cultural heritage.

-The Bengali New Year's Day on 14 April is a national holiday in Bangladesh.

-Haal Khata

-Traders start a new Haal Khata book on Pohela Boishakh to keep financial records and settle debts.

-Boishakhi Mela

-The Boishakhi Mela are fairs organized on Pohela Boishakh.
+Bolded days indicate weekends.